Turkey pounds Syrian border towns, sparking exodus | Malay Mail

 According to the Kurdish administration, some 12,000 men are held in seven detention centres across Kurdish-controlled areas.

-The United States already plucked two of the most high-profile IS jihadists to have been captured alive and spirited them out of Syria. — AFP
+The US already plucked two of the most high-profile IS jihadists to have been captured alive and spirited them out of Syria. — AFP